AdobeDocs/learning-manager.en/help/migrated/managers/feature-summary/learner-transcripts.md

    ![](assets/learner-transcripts.png)

+   *Create reports for learner transcripts*

 1. A Learner transcripts dialog appears.
 Choose the date range for which you need the transcript generated.

    >[!NOTE]
    >
    >By default, from start date is the learner's registration date and the to date is always the current date.
 You can modify only the start date from when you need the data.

-1. Choose the learners names from the Select Learners field, and click **Generate.**
+1. Choose the learners names from the Select Learners field, and click **Generate**.

 You can choose single learner or groups of learners.
 To add more than one learner, click Add More Learners.